nanny-on/agent/README.md

 # agent
-This repository contains nanny-on agent source codes.
+This repository contains Nanny-On agent source codes.
 Anyone can contribute to write and update the codes.